angel-devicente/htcondor-iac/docs/index.rst

    IACA13-3E-2493.

 The use of HTCondor should also be acknowledged when filling the "Informe Anual" of the projects.
-When introducing a refereed publications in the section "Produccion Cientifica", add as a used resource the following: "Supercomputing:
+When introducing a refereed publication in the "Producción Científica" section, add as a used resource the following:
-HTCondor".
+"Supercomputing: HTCondor".

 Further information and support
 -------------------------------